DBhugwandas/NNActivityPredict/README.md

 The objective was to create a Neural Network using the sensor data to predict the type activity performed, using a neural network which was developed from scratch in Octave using backpropagation and gradient descent to train the model.

 ## Model
 A feedfoward three layer neural network (one hidden layer) architecture was used, with 20 units in the hidden layer.
+The Sigmoid activation function was used.

 The neural network, backpropagation algorithm and gradient descent optimisation algorithm was developed from scratch implemented in Octave.
 The training/test set was split 70/30.
 The batch gradient descent technique was used, as well as regularized cost function to prevent model overfitting.

 ## Results